chetan791/Cointab-assignment/README.md

 - After configuring the database, return to the terminal.
 - Run npm run server to start the backend server.

+  Backend Routes
+- /user/Add -> to add the new user.
+- /post/Add -> to add the post of that specific user
+- /post/download/:id -> to download the data in excel format of the current user

 Frontend
 - Navigate to the frontend/src folder in your terminal.